MarianoMolina/project_alice/README.md

 If you've created new tasks, workflows, or initialization modules that you'd like to share, please include them in your pull request along with appropriate documentation.
 We're particularly interested in contributions that expand the capabilities of the workflow initialization process, allowing users to start with a richer set of pre-configured entities.

-## Future Features / Upgrades
+## Future Features / Upgrades / History

-1. **Workflow generator** [Done]: Improve the interface for workflow generation.
+1. **Workflow generator** [Done - Upgrading]: Improve the interface for workflow generation.
 Ideally, something that allows the user to handle tasks/nodes, visualize the execution of it, etc.
    - [Added 10/24]: Flowchart for workflows
    - [Added 10/24]: Basic route end code editor
    - [Working on]: Adding a "task visualization" logic to the flowcharts, enabling the frontend to display a *parsed* representation of the task, and its nodes, showing the available and required inputs, as they are passed in the flow, as well as task_templates and output_templates to show how the content will be passed

-2. **More API engines and base tasks** [Done]: BeautifulSoup to scrap websites, vision_models, text_to_image_models, text_to_speech_models, etc. This will enable a new set of tasks to be created.
+2. **More API engines and base tasks** [Done - Upgrading]: BeautifulSoup to scrap websites, vision_models, text_to_image_models, text_to_speech_models, etc. This will enable a new set of tasks to be created.
 This includes adding more providers, like Google, Mistral, etc.
    - [Added 10/24]: 21 new API providers, with their corresponding models, for a total of 160 distinct entities for you to use.
    - [Added 10/24]: 2 new workflows -> Web Scrape and Research.
+   - [Added 11/24]: 1 new Task Type (RetrievalTask) and 4 new APIs (Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local))

 3. **File input and type interface** [Done]: Being able to add files of any type to a conversation, which makes a conversion to text of the file (stt, itt, or simply parsing for files that can be converted to a string), allowing for the user and the agents to share any type of data.
 This, in turn, requires the agents to also be able to produce different types of outputs, which is where the type interface logic comes in, to convert str -> any and back.
    - [Added 9/24]: Image and Sound file support
    - [Added 9/24]: Both generation (TTS and Image Generation) as well as transcription (STT and Image Vision) available

-4. **Complex Information Flows**:
+4. **Complex Information Flows** [In Progress]:
    - Implement more advanced agent tools, such as ReAct and RAG agents, to enable more sophisticated reasoning and decision-making capabilities.
    - Implement interactive workflows, where the agent could either ask for permission, or deploy a request/action conditional to user approval (human in the loop)
-   - [Added 11/24]: Simple think-then-respond prompts added
    - [Added 11/24]: User Checkpoints and User interactions help define a 'pause' condition for a task and a node router based on user response.
 Task can now continue executing from a 'pending' task response -> Potentially could implement being able to remove a node, and set the task to continue from a specific node and produce a new task result, which can be useful when updating/improving a workflow, for example
    - [Added 11/24]: Now all tasks execute a set of nodes, with workflows executing inner tasks, and other tasks executing class methods, with the node routing deciding the flow.
 This simplifies how information is passed during a task execution, since now tasks check if inputs are available in the executed nodes, and passes them to the next node that needs them.
-   - [Working on]: RAG!
+   - [Added 11/24]: RAG!
 Semantic and code chunking as methods to split the embeddings into the most relevant chunks, and RAG tasks that take a data cluster and a prompt, and return relevant chunks.
    - [Working on]: ReAct and Tree-of-thought at inference.
+      - [Added 11/24]: Basic Chain-of-thought implementation
    - [Working on]: Injecting (optionally) user and context information into the agent's system prompt, like browser, user name, etc.
+      - [Added 11/24]: User name is being injected now

-5. **Work Environments / Data Clusters**: Introduction of a feature similar to Anthropic's Artifacts but easier to update, edit, modularize, etc., providing a more structured way to manage and interact with complex data and tools within the Alice ecosystem.
+5. **Work Environments / Data Clusters** [Done]: Introduction of a feature similar to Anthropic's Artifacts but easier to update, edit, modularize, etc., providing a more structured way to manage and interact with complex data and tools within the Alice ecosystem.
 Idea is to use a mix of in-context and RAG-powered sources, that the user is actively able to update, trim, etc. to ensure the correct info is available at the right time.
-   - [Working on]: Adding a "document" feature to let agents structure information a bit more concisely.
+   - [Added 11/24]: AliceDocuments let agents structure information a bit more concisely.
 This mostly affects the frontend and system prompts of the agents.
-   - [Working on]: Data clusters are a Reference object with any number and types of references, which are embedded and available for retrieval.
+   - [Added 11/24]: Data clusters are a Reference object with any number and types of references, which are embedded and available for retrieval.
 If a reference is updated, its embedding is also updated.

 6. **Journals**: Development of a holistic view of conversations and interactions, enabling the creation of workflows that run periodically.
 This feature will support tasks such as:
    - Reviewing and summarizing emails